 Pulsonix supports interfaces to many external tools for PCB simulation, including impedance matching, crosstalk analysis as well as Spice simulation.
 Pulsonix supports export formats, such as OBD++, IPC-2581, STEP and Spice.
 Where your process requires specialist RF design tools, Pulsonix can import data created as Gerber or DXF to ensure accuracy is maintained.

-Write industry formats from Pulsonix for manufacturing your RF designs using Gerber, OBD++, IPC-2581, NC Drill, BOM, pick & place and assembly outputs.
+Write industry formats from Pulsonix to manufacture your RF designs using Gerber, ODB++, IPC-2581, NC-Drill, BOM, pick & place and assembly outputs.
 All exports are fully user customisable and tailored to your requirements.